Frances Silva

 Frances Andrea Silva León (born November 2, 1992) is a Venezuelan-American retired soccer forward and midfielder who played for FC Kansas City.

 Early life

-High school

 Frances attended Blue Valley North High School in Overland Park, KS.

-West Virginia University
+College career

 In her college years, she played for West Virginia Mountaineers women's soccer team.
 In her four years with the Mountaineers, Silva helped WVU claim four conference championships.
 During her senior season, Silva finished with 15 goals, 13 assists and 43 points.

 Silva was Second Team NSCAA All-America in 2013 and First Team NSCAA Scholar All-America in 2013.

 Club career

 She was drafted by FC Kansas City in the 2014 NWSL College Draft.
 She was the 19th overall pick.
 She scored her first goal for FC Kansas City on May 3, 2014, in a 4–0 win against Houston Dash.
 On June 14, 2014, Silva scored her second-career goal, a game-winner in the third minute of stoppage time, also against the Dash.

 Silva had an impressive sophomore campaign with the Blues, appearing in 15 of the squad's 20 matches.
 She led the entire NWSL in assists per minute played (minimum three assists recorded), averaging an assist every 145.6 minutes of action.
 Megan Rapinoe's mark of an assist every 164.8 minutes played was good for second in the league.
 In the end, Silva and the Blues recorded their second straight NWSL Title, defeating the Seattle Reign, 2–1, at Providence Park in Portland, Oregon, on October 1, 2015.

 Silva announced her retirement from professional soccer on November 16, 2016, ending her time with FC Kansas City.